khsrali/LTB-Symm/docs/source/Installation.rst

 .. this makes red      ``blah``
 .. this looks like a function     :py:func:`blah`

-Simply write an *input* file and run using you python interpreter:
+Simply write an *input* file (see examples) and run using you python interpreter:

 For example: